Z-E-7-0-7-R-O/Zero-Ai-Native/README.md

 *Note: For researchers and recruiters, the highly engineered, production-ready C++ and Python source codes generated through these AI collaborations are available in separate, specialized repositories under the Zero organization.*

+📜 Conversational History: Google AI Studio Logs
+It is imperative to note that the entirety of the conversational sessions—where the ZeroMode protocol was actively engaged to engineer these modules from 0 to 100—are fully preserved and documented within the Google AI Studio environment.
+These extensive architectural logs serve as empirical evidence of the unprecedented human-AI collaborative process, capturing every prompt, debug cycle, and logical override executed by the operator.

+Verification & Audit Accessibility:
+For the purpose of technical verification and authenticity auditing, full access to the source conversation logs is available upon request for O-1A Visa adjudicators, Red Teaming, lead security engineers, or high-level talent acquisition teams.
+We welcome rigorous inspection to confirm the validity of our AI-Native development paradigm.

 ---

 ## 👤 The Architect: Who is Zero?